mickume/cloudpi/docs/setup_raspberry.md

 Change the following:

-* change default password for pi
+* change the default password for pi
-* change hostname
+* change the hostname

 Enable